-The X is far and away the most powerful console of that generation, making it the platform of choice for multiplatform games - at least, this side of a next-gen machine - but it's thanks to the amazing Game Pass subscription service as well as original exclusives such as Forza Horizon that Xbox One could hand over to the next console generation on a high.
-Here's our personal pick of 20 of the best Xbox One games out there for Microsoft's most widely-owned console right now (and related, for those with a subscription: head this way for our list of the best Game Pass games, too).
+The X is far and away the most powerful console of that generation, making it the platform of choice for multiplatform games - at least, this side of a next-gen machine - but it's thanks to the amazing Game Pass subscription service as well as original exclusives such as Forza Horizon that Xbox One was able to hand over to the next console generation on a high.
+And yet, even with Series X and S out in the wild for almost a year, it's not over for Xbox One - it will soon get Halo Infinite and Forza Horizon 5 alongside its successors.
+Will the last-gen versions hold up?
+While we wait to find out, here's our personal pick of 20 of the best Xbox One games out there for Microsoft's most widely-owned console right now (and related, for those with a subscription: head this way for our list of the best Game Pass games, too).

 The thing about Sunset Overdrive was that, even before it landed, it seemed exciting.
 This hardware generation got off to a bit of a bad start.
 It was all about mega games, games as services, and yet Sunset Overdrive, with its dumb jokes, its bright colours, its explosions that spelled out the word "BOOM" in fireballs seemed like the best of the PS2 era, a knockabout action game that was emphatically not for everyone.